-The long-range narrow-body Boeing 707, with a maximum take-off weight almost twice as high and a maximum range almost twice as long as other aircraft from the time, is accredited to have kickstarted the jet age due to the fact that it introduced the most prolific design family in the industry, one that advanced relentlessly by adding another 10 models to its diverse lineup.
+The long-range narrow-body Boeing 707, with a maximum take-off weight almost twice as high and a maximum range almost twice as long as other aircraft from the time, is accredited to have kickstarted the jet age.
+This was because it introduced the most prolific design family in the industry, one that advanced relentlessly by adding another ten models to its diverse lineup.

 The Inception of the Boeing 707

 The Boeing 707 had a military pedigree, as the company was known then for its military aircraft manufactured during and after World War II.